 (3) See below.
 Right click on your new geodatabase and choose to make it the Default Geodatabase of your current Map Document.

-This is particularly important on public computer in the Data/GIS computer lab (Perkins 226), since the default "Default Geodatabase" is in your Windows profile that is wiped clean after you log out.
+This is particularly important on public computer in the Data/Visualization computer lab (Bostock first floor), since the default "Default Geodatabase" is in your Windows profile that is wiped clean after you log out.

 Steps 3 & 4